Streatham (UK Parliament constituency)

-Streatham is a constituency represented in the House of Commons of the UK Parliament since 2019 by Bell Ribeiro-Addy of the Labour Party.
+Streatham was a constituency represented in the House of Commons of the UK Parliament.

 In the 2016 EU referendum, Streatham was estimated to have voted to remain in the European Union by 79%.
 This was the second highest remain vote in the United Kingdom, behind Vauxhall.

-Boundaries

-1918–1974: The Metropolitan Borough of Wandsworth ward of Streatham.

-1974–1983: The London Borough of Lambeth wards of Clapham Park, St Leonard's, Streatham Hill, Streatham South, Streatham Wells, and Thornton.

-1983–1997: As above plus Town Hall ward.
+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+The four southern wards, comprising the town of Streatham, were included in the new constituency of Streatham and Croydon North.
+Northern areas (Brixton Hill, Clapham Common, Thornton, and Tulse Hill) form part of the new constituency of Clapham and Brixton Hill.